 Then I began walking him to the bathroom to sit on the potty, all without asking.
 I did this in a polite, matter-of-fact way, never forcing him to go.
 Instead, I would say in a natural way, “It’s time to sit on the potty,” or “Let’s sit you down on the potty now.”

-Try this every 1.5 to 2 hours so your toddler gets used to regularly sitting on the potty.
-He comes to realize that pooping isn’t a source of conflict between the two of you, but rather something that happens, just like a nap or a snack.
+Try this every 1.5 to 2 hours so your toddler gets used to sitting on the potty.
+He comes to realize that pooping isn’t a source of conflict between the two of you, but rather something that happens, like a nap or a snack.

 In other words, don’t give him a choice or ask him whether he wants to go or not.